AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 email on the 9th November 2021.

-Additionally, to avoid creating work for volunteers or staff over the Christmas/Holiday period, the Pre!Agenda and First Agenda deadlines were brought forward by several weeks to 3rd and 17th December 2021 respectively.
-This created something of a ‘squeeze’ period for the newly! constituted SOC.
+Additionally, to avoid creating work for volunteers or staff over the Christmas/Holiday period, the Pre-Agenda and First Agenda deadlines were brought forward by several weeks to 3rd and 17th December 2021 respectively.
+This created something of a ‘squeeze’ period for the newly- constituted SOC.
 We worked to ameliorate this through maintaining regular, general meetings to manage workflow on a fortnightly basis.